Eurasian Economic Community

 a common customs territory in the framework of which goods exchanged in mutual trade that originated from the common customs territory and also those originating from third countries and freely circulating on this customs territory are exempt from customs duties and economic restrictions.

-At the same time the Parties apply a unified customs tariff and other unified measures for regulating commodity trading with third countries.
+At the same time the member countries apply a unified customs tariff and other unified measures for regulating commodity trading with third countries.

 The decision on Establishment of the Customs Union was adopted by the heads of six Community